Biden tells Delaware grads to step up, 'now it's your hour' - NewsBreak

 Biden tells Delaware grads to step up, 'now it's your hour'

-NEWARK, Del. — (AP) — President Joe Biden told graduates Saturday at his alma mater, the University of Delaware, that “now it's your hour,” as he encouraged young people in the United States to help the country live up to its ideals.
+President Joe Biden told graduates Saturday at his alma mater, the University of Delaware , that “now it's your hour,” as he encouraged young people in the United States to help the country live up to its ideals.

 Speaking to more than 6,000 graduates, and with the nation mourning victims of two mass shootings in as many weeks.
 Biden lamented the division and hatred in the country he governs.
 He bemoaned a “crisis of faith” in U.S. institutions and he pressed graduates to work to bind up the country's wounds.